cmu-sei/foundry-docs/docs/topomojo/admin-workspaces.md

 <!--what are we doing here that is different from "building a workspace"?-->

 **Refresh**: (arrows) Refresh queries the state of the VM from the hypervisor.
-This is useful if you run a `shutdown` command in the VM and the TopoMojo UI icons haven't updated to reflect the powered off state of the VM yet.
+This is useful if you run a `shutdown` command in the VM and the TopoMojo UI icons haven't updated to reflect the powered-off state of the VM yet.

 **Deploy**: (lightning bolt) Deploys that virtual machine into your workspace.

 **Console:** Opens the console for the virtual machine.

 **Stop/Start:** Power off/on the VM, but leaves the resource deployed on the hypervisor.
-Clicking **stop** results in the hypervisor showing a deployed VM in a powered off state.
+Clicking **stop** results in the hypervisor showing a deployed VM in a powered-off state.
 Clicking **start** powers on the deployed VM.

 **Revert:** Reverts the VM to its last saved state.
 All changes made since the last commit are lost.